 WHEN TO COLLECT LOCAL TAX ON DELIVERED GOODS

 Under the new rule, a seller using its own delivery trucks and its own employees must collect and remit the applicable local (city and/or county) tax.
 Previously, retailers delivering to Alabama localities where they did not have a physical presence or other contact, only collected the state sales tax.
-Alabama Revenue Commissioner Julie Magee had told the Alabama Retail Association that local sales tax rates would be available via an iPhone app and on the Alabama Department of Revenue website by Jan.
-1 to help retailers know the levels of sales taxes to collect for and remit to the various local jurisdictions.
-Because of issues with overlapping tax jurisdictions, especially in police jurisdictions, and the reliability of the resulting tax rate in the online database, the department was unable to provide on online lookup until Nov.
+Local sales tax rates are available on the Alabama Department of Revenue website to help retailers know the levels of sales taxes to collect for and remit to the various local jurisdictions.
+That information has been available since Nov.
 14, 2014.
-Access the online sales tax lookup link here.

 WHEN NOT TO COLLECT LOCAL TAX ON DELIVERED GOODS

 If the seller uses a common carrier or the U.S. mail to perform a delivery, provided the seller has “no other contact” with the destination locality, the seller has no obligation to collect and remit the local sales and use tax.
 The corresponding use tax may be owed by the purchaser/consumer.

 The new rule provides three examples to help retailers determine when their businesses are required to collect and remit local (county and city) sales and use taxes: